sir-dio/old-philoseismos/docs/source/index.rst

 philoseismos: Documentation
 ========================================

+.. module:: philoseismos

 *philoseismos* is meant to be a toolbox for engineering seismologists.
-This is sort of my passion project, driven by lots of annoying little inefficiencies in the software I have to use working with near-surface seismics.
+This is sort of my passion project, driven by lots of annoying little inefficiencies in the software I have to use working with near-surface seismic surveys.
 The urge to find better tools aligns nicely with my love of programming, and *philoseismos* is the the offspring of these two forces.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
     :caption: Contents

     segy/segy